 AI-Generated Political Attack Videos Are Now Mainstream.
 Heres Why That Terrifies Security Pros

+AI-Generated Political Attack Videos Are is a topic I have been following closely, and the developments keep coming.
 This week, a 22-second AI-generated video showed something that should make every cybersecurity professional stop and think.
 The clip, posted on Truth Social, depicts a prominent figure grabbing a late-night talk show host and physically throwing him into a dumpster on stage.
 The crowd cheers.
 The figure dances.
 The video is convincing enough to make you look twice.

 It was created with generative AI.
 And it went viral within hours.